xpladev/docs/content/en/develop/develop/core-modules/fee-grant.md

 {{< alert >}}
 **Note**

-XPLA Chain's fee grant module inherits from the Cosmos SDK's [`feegrant`](https://docs.cosmos.network/v0.45/modules/feegrant/) module.
-This document is a stub and explains mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's fee grant module inherits from the Cosmos SDK's [`feegrant`](https://docs.cosmos.network/v0.45/modules/feegrant/) module.
+This document is a stub and explains mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

 This module allows accounts to grant fee allowances and to use fees from their accounts.
 Grantees can execute any transaction without the need to maintain sufficient fees.